DFC-OpenSource/ox-ctrl/README.md

 # FTL support:

-OX has a library for supporting a full-fledged FTL, but some coding is still needed. pblk (http://lightnvm.io/pblk-tools/) is a full-fledged FTL upstream in the Linux kernel 4.13 or higher.
+OX 2.0 is coming with a new full-fledged FTL (use the DFC as a block device only by running OX).
+You can also use pblk for a host-based FTL (http://lightnvm.io/pblk-tools/).
+Pblk is a full-fledged FTL upstream in the Linux kernel 4.13 or higher.
 With pblk, it is be possible to mount a file system on top of OX and the DFC.

 # pblk: Host-side FTL setup
 ```